BasicWolf/archived-kaylee/doc/src/tutorial/configuration.rst

     'controller' : {
         'name' : 'SimpleController',

+        'permanent_storage' : {
+            'name' : 'MemoryPermanentStorage',
         }
+    }

+The ``permanent_storage`` entry defines the :py:class:`permanent storage
+<PermanentStorage>` in which the results are saved.
+Here,
+:py:class:`MemoryPermanentStorage <kaylee.contrib.MemoryPermanentStorage>`
+is a simple in-memory storage from the :ref:`kaylee.contrib <contrib>` package.

-The last step is to add the application to the :config:`APPLICATIONS` configuration field.
+At last, the application has to be added to the :config:`APPLICATIONS` configuration field.
 Please make sure that you have only the ``app_mc_pi_1`` application in the list (this is due to the client-side demo behaviour which picks up the first available application).